zessu/zessu.github.io/src/content/blog/floating-point-arithmetic-ieee754.md

     8. `0.8 × 2 = 1.6` → integer part = `1`, fractional part = `0.6`
     9. And so on...

- This recursion has to be approximated because computers have limited memory and have to use a certain number of bits to represent integers or a floats e.g *64 bits*.
+ This recursion has to be approximated because computers have limited memory and have to use a certain number of bits to represent integers or floats e.g *64 bits*.
 Same way humans round 1/3(base 10) to something like 0.333.

 0.1 in binary works out to about **00001100110011001100110011001100110011001100110011** but we know computers store numbers in memory as 0000 no decimal points, just a 0 or a 1 in the memory location.
 Assuming 8 bits, we would represent 1 & 2 as: